 Hack weeks are better than gold cards because they can be planned ahead of time.
-Therefore, the whole team is on-board which eliminates the feeling of betraying the team.
-This is great because that's already a big boost in terms of psychological safety for each individual developer.
+Therefore, the whole team is on-board, which eliminates the feeling of betraying the team.
+This is great because that's already a significant boost in terms of psychological safety for each individual developer.

 Google did this years ago.
 Every Friday is exempt from standard feature work.

 With this approach, you get proper planning (act as if every week only had 4 days) and you get fast iterations (discover an issue on Monday and fix it on Friday).
 The fact that its only one day is both good and bad.
 It is good because it forces you to think small and iterative.
-Since you can't do huge tasks on a Friday you are forced to figure out the biggest pain point and solve this one.
+Since you can't do huge tasks on a Friday, you must figure out the most significant pain point and solve this one.
 However, it can still be that there are larger tasks that you cannot solve on a Friday.
 These still need to go into a proper planning cycle.
 But that isn't bad.
-If you've found a systemic issue then you shouldn't work on fixing it alone.
+If you've found a systemic issue, then you shouldn't work on fixing it alone.
 Let the team support you!

 Experiment and innovate whenever you have the time to do so.
 I've spoken about work in progress limits a lot.
-If you manage to set up your team in a way that people aren't busy all the time you create an environment where there is always time to experiment.
+If you manage to set up your team so that people aren't busy all the time, you create an environment where there is always time to experiment.
 Just use the time when you can't do feature work anyway.
-Working this way enables people to do small improvements all the time during day-to-day work.
+Working this way enables people to make minor improvements all the time during day-to-day work.
 It will also allow them to test out new ideas they had while working on a feature.
 Most likely even immediately after they have built the feature.

 Different kinds of innovation

-When I talk to people about innovation they usually jump to the conclusion that I'm talking about innovation focused on the product (i.e. new features).
+When I talk to people about innovation, they usually conclude that I'm talking about innovation focused on the product (i.e., new features).
 But that's only a part of the whole picture.
 Innovation can and must happen on all levels taking in feedback from all departments.

 Your Product Owner (PO) shouldn't be the only person responsible for this topic.
 Make sure that developers have direct access to end-users so that they can come up with creative ways to help people be more productive.

-For instance, if developers do some support work for the product they build they are likely to discover common mistakes people make.
-Once they understand the issues of their users they can also come up with solutions for them.
-The PO can still assist, for instance by making sure that not every problem is solved through code.
+For instance, if developers do some support work for the product, they build, they are likely to discover common mistakes.
+Once they understand the issues of their users, they can also come up with solutions for them.
+The PO can still assist, for instance, by making sure that not every problem is solved through code.

 How we deliver our software is an often overlooked part when it comes to innovation.
 A couple of years ago services like auth0, Vercel, MongoDB Atlas, or Netlify didn't exist.
 Therefore, we needed to take care of authentication and hosting ourselves.
 Today we can save ourselves a lot of time by reducing the time we spend on these topics.
-Not only does this save a lot of time but also makes the experience for our end-users much better.
-For instance, the smart CDN from Vercel can make your page load faster across the globe and you won't have to configure a thing to achieve this.
+This saves a lot of time and makes the experience for our end-users much better.
+For instance, the smart CDN from Vercel can make your page load faster across the globe, and you won't have to configure a thing to achieve this.

-Next to making sure that what we're building is great we also need to make sure that how we're building it evolves.
-If you haven't changed your process in a couple of months then this might mean that the process is great.
+Next to making sure that what we're building is excellent, we also need to make sure that how we're building it evolves.
+If you haven't changed your process in a couple of months, then this might mean that the process is great.
 But it can also mean that you haven't learned anything during the last months.
-Only if we constantly experiment with our processes and try out new things we can ensure that people are engaged and productive.
+Only if we constantly experiment with our processes and try out new things can we ensure that people are engaged and productive.

 DX drives UX

 You have probably heard of UX (user experience) but have you heard about DX (developer experience)?
 Maybe.
-However, I believe that companies all too often do not understand how important good DX is.
+However, I believe that companies all too often do not understand how vital good DX is.
 Which developer will be more motivated?
-The one that has to wait hours for a build, can't run tests locally, and has no insight into production metrics?
-Or the one that can test changes easily and make decisions based on facts?
+The one that has to wait hours for a build can't run tests locally, and has no insight into production metrics?
+Or the one that can test changes quickly and make decisions based on facts?
 I know that the second developer will almost certainly be the happier one.
-Since happier goes hand in hand with motivated and motivated means engaged I would claim that the second developer will build the better software.
+Since happier goes hand in hand with motivated and motivated means engaged, I would claim that the second developer will build the better software.

-The lesson to learn here is that changes that seem far away from where we want to see the innovation can have a huge effect on making them happen.
+The lesson to learn here is that changes that seem far away from where we want to see the innovation can have a significant effect on making them happen.